reyadrahman/node/README.md

 You also need to run the above command after `git pull` if the submodule has been modified.

 ### Tests
-Make sure you have `.test.env` file.
-The database table names and s3 bucket names are used for automated testing and therefore must be different from those in `.env` which are meant for real use.
+For **server-side** tests, make sure you have `.test.env` file.
+The database table names and s3 bucket names are used for automated testing and therefore must be different from those in `.env` which are meant for production use.

+The tests are located in `src/server/tests/`.
+Any file in that directory that has the `.test.js` suffix will be executed.

 ```
 npm install
 npm test
 ```

+For **client-side** tests, build and run the server as usual, with `NODE_ENV=development`.
+Then go to `localhost:XXX/dev/tests` in your browser.

+The tests are located at `src/client/tests/` and the entry point which is supposed to run all tests is at `src/client/tests/tests.js`.

+**Please note that the client-side tests use `.env`, whereas server-side tests use `.test.env`.
+This is currently not a problem as client-side tests aren't supposed to manipulate the database.
+However in the future, it's best to use `.test.env` in both cases for consistency.**

 ### Workflow
 After `npm install`, you can open 3 terminals and run the following commands in each: